simkieu/fortune.js/README.md

 ## Introduction

-This repository contains a tiny fortune quotes database (172) and a library that read the quotes and returns a random one.
+This repository contains a tiny fortune quotes database (172) and a library that reads the quotes and returns a random one.

 ## How to use